Chapter 21 : Love rule #20

 “Teddy?”
 I gasped, kneeling in front of the patronus.
 I briefly marvelled at the genius of using a patronus for communication – all letters went through reception, and the air space around all of Mungo’s was protected from broomsticks and magical creatures such as hippogriffs.

 “Sorry I took so long, Rose.
-Your dad decided he didn’t want anything to do with your escape, so I had to improvise.”
+I’m on my own so I had to improvise.
+Your dad changed his mind about helping me.”
 The voice sounding from the wolf was clear and loud, and I quickly shushed him.
 To be found out now would be the end of any escape plan.

 “Talk quieter.
 Dad doesn’t want anything to do with it?
 How come?”